X

 How bad can it be?

-One in four of us would rather let website tell us what is wrong with us than take the trip to visit a doctor.
+One in four of us would rather let a website tell us what is wrong with us than take the trip to visit a doctor.
 Rather than have a professional tell us what is actually wrong, we are becoming a generation of cyberchondriacs.
 We delve deeper and deeper to find the prognosis that we think fits, even if it is so far from the truth of what our problem actually is.

 But it’s giving me a good idea of what’s wrong with me…